Travel affects student athletes

 Channing Flatt –

 Many enjoy traveling but for student athletes, traveling can be pretty difficult.
 Women’s head golf coach Jerry Doyle said that traveling long distances definitely has an effect on the team’s golf game.
 One athlete even said that it is one of the most difficult transitions from high school to collegiate sports.
+Other areas of the transition, like getting insured, are easier and make the whole experience a more pleasant one; getting appropriate insurance is easy as you can obtain collegiate athlete insurance quotes at SquarePeg.

 “We got on the bus pretty early in the morning it was a 12 or 13 hour trip.
 Most of the time me and the other girls sleep half the way and the other half we’re usually doing schoolwork.
 When we get there it’s pretty much all work.
 We get there.
 We practice.
 We go to the hotel, we rest, we do our homework and we eat.
 There’s definitely a routine there’s not much time.
 Actually I take that back the first day we were there we did team bonding, we went bowling that was fun so we got a little break.”
 Drews said.